Advertisements

 Welwitschia belongs to the group of gymnosperm plants.
 Due to its unique characteristics, botanists classified Welwitschia into a particular family called Welwitschiaceae, which does not contain other species.

 This unusual plant can be found only in the Namib Desert in Namibia and Angola.
-Sometimes is called Living Fossil because it exists on the planet for millions of years.
+Sometimes, it is called Living Fossil because it exists on the planet for millions of years.
 Unfortunately, Welwitschia is prone to fungal diseases, and it is often targeted by desert animals.
 Luckily, this plant is still abundant in the wild and is not on the list of endangered species.

 Interesting Facts